AndyMc3000/ci-ms3-pool-club/README.md

 ##### <br> #####
 <a name="top-of-page">![Cill na Martra Pool Club (CPC) Logo created using Canva.com and Clipart.com](/readme-assets/cpcp-logo-readme-header.png)</a>
 # Cill na Martra Pool Club (CPC) :8ball: #
-## A web application for managing the members and leagues of a fictional Pool Club ##
+## A web application for managing the Members and Leagues of a fictional Pool Club ##
 ### Purpose: Backend Development Project (Milestone Project 3) for the Diploma in Software Development course at [Code Institute](https://codeinstitute.net/) ###
 ### Developer: Andrew McDonald - Contact me on GitHub :octocat: @ <a href="https://github.com/AndyMc3000"><strong>AndyMc3000</strong></a> ###
 ### Website deployed on an Heroku App: [Click Here](https://pool-club.herokuapp.com/) ###